Proposed Government Three Waters Reform

 • After a recent 3 waters meeting in Invercargill, locals came back saying those of us whose only water is rainwater, will have to pay for it based on the area of roof collection.
 Is this correct please?

-Mark asked almost 2 years ago
+Mark asked over 2 years ago

 Hi Mark, we don't believe this to be correct, there is a lot of speculation, not all of it correct.